rgknp/AIDayLabs/lab04.1-managing_models_with_aml/0_README.md

 ```
 az ml account modelmanagement set -n azureuseramlmm -g azurebootcamplab43
 ```
 6. We are now finally ready to deploy our model as a web service.

-We do so by running `az ml service create realtime -n churnpred --model-file ./model.pkl -f score.py -r python -s service_schema.json`.
+Generate the schema by first running ```python churn_schema_gen.py```.
+We can then create a realtime service by running `az ml service create realtime -n churnpred --model-file ./model.pkl -f score.py -r python -s service_schema.json`.
 Notice the three steps that take place as the command is running.
 First we register the model, then we create a manifest, then we create a Docker image, and finally we initialize a Docker container that services our prediction app.
 We can go to the Azure portal and go to click on the resource named `azureuseramlmm` under the resource group `azurebootcamplab43`, then click on **Model Management**.

    ![](./images/model-management-portal.jpg){:width="500px"}